OU Campus Training and Support

 What problem am I solving with the information I am adding to this page?

-- Use style, edits and content design that are consistent with top level pages of www.uttyler.edu.
+- Use style, edits and content design that are consistent with top level pages and the UT Tyler styleguide.

 - Font style and size are to remain the same on all pages.
-(Be careful not to bring in erroneous code or add font sizes and header sizes when pasting from Word).
+(Be careful not to bring in erroneous code or add font sizes, spacing or colors and header sizes when pasting from Word).

-- Please avoid extra buttons not currently used in the main UT Tyler website.
+- Please avoid extra buttons not approved by the Web team.

 Remember this rule: Just because you can, doesn't mean you should.